-In this study, we used the RESAMPLING-LOCAL, or RS-LOCAL algorithm developed by Lobsey et al. (2017) because it combines several advantages of all four methods listed above.
-RS-LOCAL is a data-driven method to subset a SSL using spectra
+In this study, we used the resampling local, or RS-LOCAL, algorithm developed by Lobsey et al. (2017) because it combines several advantages of all four methods listed above.
+RS-LOCAL is a data-driven method to subset a SSL, using spectra from local samples.
+The subset includes these local, or spiked, samples for calibration and may, thus, be summarized as instance-based transfer learning.
+In two case studies in Australia and New Zealand (Lobsey et al., 2017), the reduction in the SSL by means of local performance-based selection (RS-LOCAL) gave better results than constraining the SSL feature space by spectral similarity (memory-based learning).

-- 90 from local samples.
-The subset includes these local, or spiked samples for calibration and may thus be summarized as instancebased transfer learning.
-In two case studies in Australia and New Zealand (Lobsey et al., 2017), the reduction of the SSL by means of local performance-based selection (RS-LOCAL) gave better results than constraining the SSL feature space by spectral similarity (memory-based learning). - We chose to specifically focus on soil carbon (SC) from peat soils in our mid-IR spectroscopic modelling approaches using 95 different datasets for several reasons.
-Firstly, scientists agree that SC is an indispensable soil property for assessing agricultural lands (e.g. Noellemeyer and Six, 2015).
-Secondly, Cardelli et al. (2017) pointed out that spectroscopic modelling has almost only been used for mineral soils, stating the need for soil spectroscopy of more diverse datasets that include organic soils.
-Thirdly, we argue that currently, organic soil samples are underrepresented in SSLs and that this is a problem because the agricultural use of drained organic soils, or peatlands, is subject of immense debate in multiple sectors of societies.
-On the one - 100 hand, drained organic soils belong to the most fertile agricultural areas (Ferré et al., 2018), especially due to their high SOM content and the release of plant nutrients during mineralization.
-On the other hand, drained peatlands are a major source of greenhouse gas emissions (e.g. Parish et al., 2008; Joosten, 2010; Leifeld and Menichetti, 2018), susceptible to wind and water erosion (Zobeck et al., 2013), enhance subsidence of agricultural parcels due to compaction and rapid mineralization and are prone to flooding (Leifeld et al., 2011).
-As a result, often only a substrate consisting of a thin organic horizon above a geologic - 105 and/or water-logging substrate remains.
-These factors have made crop production on such locations increasingly expensive; expenses may include drainage renovation or adding allochtone sand to the soil among other measures (Ferré et al., 2018).
+We chose to specifically focus on soil carbon (SC) from peat soils in our mid-IR spectroscopic modeling approaches, using different data sets for several reasons.
+First, scientists agree that SC is an indispensable soil property for assessing agricultural lands (e.g., Noellemeyer and Six, 2015).
+Second, Cardelli et al. (2017) pointed out that spectroscopic modeling has almost only been used for mineral soils, stating the need for soil spectroscopy of more diverse data sets that include organic soils.
+Third, we argue that, currently, organic soil samples are underrepresented in SSLs, and that this is a problem because the agricultural use of drained organic soils, or peatlands, is a subject of immense debate in multiple sectors of society.
+On the one hand, drained organic soils belong to the most fertile agricultural areas (Ferré et al., 2018), especially due to their high soil organic matter (SOM) content and the release of plant nutrients during mineralization.
+On the other hand, drained peatlands are a major source of greenhouse gas emissions (e.g., Parish et al., 2008; Joosten, 2010; Leifeld and Menichetti, 2018), are susceptible to wind and water erosion (Zobeck et al., 2013), enhance subsidence of agricultural parcels due to compaction and rapid mineralization and are prone to flooding (Leifeld et al., 2011).
+As a result, often only a substrate consisting of a thin organic horizon above a geologic and/or water-logging substrate remains.
+These factors have made crop production on such locations increasingly expensive; expenses may include drainage renovation or adding allochthon sand to the soil, among other measures (Ferré et al., 2018).

-Due to ongoing discussion of optimizing the land use of drained organic soils between stakeholders with agricultural, socioeconomic and environmental interests, there is a need for using the advantages of mid-IR soil spectroscopic modelling to quantitatively characterize these soils.
-It is unknown whether current SSLs can ultimately be used to make location-specific
+Due to the ongoing discussion of optimizing the land use of drained organic soils between stakeholders with agricultural, socioeconomic and environmental interests, there is a need to use the advantages of mid-IR soil spectroscopic modeling to quantitatively characterize these soils.
+It is unknown whether current SSLs can ultimately be used to make location-specific land use decisions, particularly for smallscale heterogeneous regions made up of a variety of mineral and organic soils.
+In the current soil spectroscopy literature, there is, to our knowledge, no study about partitioning a SSL using RS-LOCAL with mid-IR spectroscopy, especially for a specialized organic soils data set.
+Unlike Padarian et al. (2019a), who demonstrated the application of transfer learning at a continental scale, this study looks into the application of transfer models from a national to local scale, specifically for peat soils.

-- 110 land use decisions, particularly for small-scale heterogeneous regions made up of a variety of mineral and organic soils.
-In the current soil spectroscopy literature, there is to our knowledge no study about partitioning a SSL using RS-LOCAL with mid-IR spectroscopy, especially for a specialized organic soils dataset.
-Unlike Padarian et al. (2019a), who demonstrated the application of transfer learning at a continental scale, this study looks into the application of transfer models from a national to local scale, specifically for peat soils. - The aim of this study is to compare mid-IR spectroscopic modelling approaches for SC from peat soils using different datasets: 1) a local dataset specifically from drained peatlands; 2) the Swiss SSL spiked with local samples; and 3) RS-LOCAL subsets containing local and representative SSL samples.
-The goal is to develop both an accurate modelling strategy for predicting SC ranging between 1 % to 52 % and an efficient calibration sampling scheme to minimize the number of new samples required.
+The aim of this study is to compare mid-IR spectroscopic modeling approaches for SC from peat soils using different data sets, namely (1) a local data set specifically from drained peatlands, (2) the Swiss SSL spiked with local samples and (3) RS-LOCAL subsets containing local and representative SSL samples.
+The goal is to develop both an accurate modeling strategy for predicting SC ranging between 1% to 52% and an efficient calibration sampling scheme to minimize the number of new samples required.

-120 2 Methods
+2 Methods